sayeemabdullah/Redux-React-Cribsheet/README.md

 ```

 The changes are pretty basic react which are self-explanatory.
-In `mapDispatchToProps` we have passed a parameter **number** which states the numbers of apples we want to dispatch and if we are using **functional component without using hooks**:
+In `mapDispatchToProps` we have passed a parameter **number** which states the numbers of apples we want to dispatch and if we are using **functional component without using hooks** (except `useState` you know what I meant :speak_no_evil: ):

 ``` js